Resistance Data Human Medicine

 Klebsiella pneumoniae

-The non-susceptibility rate to 3rd/4th generation cephalosporins steadily increased over the last 10 years.
+The resistance rate to 3rd/4th generation cephalosporins steadily increased from 2004 to 2014, but stabilized since then.

-Equally to E. coli, Klebsiella pneumoniae, belong to the family of Enterobacteriaceae and are potentially causing urinary tract infections.
+Equally to E. coli, Klebsiella pneumoniae, belong to the family of Enterobacteriales and are potentially causing urinary tract infections.
 In addition, they are known to cause pneumonia, particularly in the hospital setting.
-The non-susceptibility rate in K. pneumoniae to 3rd/4th generation cephalosporins increased from 1.3% in 2004 to 10.4% in 2018, which was comparable to the increase in E. coli.
-However, rates of 3rd/4th generation cephalosporin resistant K. pneumoniae have remained constant during the last four years.
+The resistance rate in K. pneumoniae to 3rd/4th generation cephalosporins increased from 1% in 2004 to 9.2% in 2014, which was comparable to the increase in E. coli.
+However, rates of 3rd/4th generation cephalosporin resistant K. pneumoniae remained constant during the last ten years.

 Patients with a K. pneumoniae infection in the hospital setting are generally isolated, due to an increased risk of transmission.